Perfect colorings of the infinite square grid: coverings and twin colors: Proof of Theorem : cases and subcases

-2) Considering the values $\dd^2(\cll{b},\cll{3'})$ for two $\cll{b}$-nodes we get that $\cll{3}$ and $\cll{3'}$ are the same color.
+1.2.
+Considering the values $\dd^2(\cll{b},\cll{3'})$ for two $\cll{b}$-nodes we get that $\cll{3}$ and $\cll{3'}$ are the same color.

-3) Assume the placement of $\cll{3}$-nodes corresponds to the case {\rm\ref{case1}.a}.
-Then by arguments similar to 1) we get that one of the statements a), b) hold. \end{prf}
+2. Assume the placement of $\cll{3}$-nodes corresponds to the case {\rm\ref{case1}.a}.
+Then by arguments similar to p.\,1.1 we get that one of the statements a), b) holds. \end{proof}

-Now we can conclude that the following proposition is true. \begin{prp} In the case {\rm\ref{case2}} the coloring $\FfF$ can be obtained by shifts of $\dll{1}{2}$-, $\dll{1}{3}$-, and/or $\dll{2}{3}$-diagonals from the coloring of one of the following two types
+Now we can conclude {(with a similar argument than the one given in the proof of Claim~\ref{cl:3ab})} that the following proposition is true. \begin{proposition} In case {\rm\ref{case2}}, $\FfF$ is equivalent to a coloring obtained by shifting L-diagonals from a colorings of the following three types, where the colors of any two ${a}$-nodes (${b}$-nodes) are either twin or the same:

-where, clearly, the colors of any two ${a}$-nodes (${b}$-nodes) are either twin or the same. \end{prp} We can see that subcase (a) occurs in Theorem~\ref{th:main} in pp. (h), (j), $n=6$, and (k), $n=8$, while (b) corresponds to Theorem~\ref{th:main}(a).